Magikcraft/magikcraft-lore-ui-bar/README.md

 # magikcraft-lore-ui-bar

-A UI Bar for Magikcraft based on BossBarAPI.
+A UI Bar for Magikcraft with a fluent API.
+Based on BossBarAPI.

+![UI Bar](https://media.giphy.com/media/xTkcEzfUCkrTC1q6li/giphy.gif)

 See below for examples of how to use the UI Bar fluent API.

-![UI Bar](https://media.giphy.com/media/xTkcEzfUCkrTC1q6li/giphy.gif)
 # Basic Functionality

 ## JavaScript (ES6)